Helping Fight Trucking Companies with Negligent Semi-Truck Drivers

 Yes, you need a Colby truck accident attorney after any car crash with an 18-wheeler.
 There are many reasons why:

-- 18-wheeler accidents cause severe injury and death.
 The insurance carrier will investigate the accident within an hour of the crash and be at the scene with their lawyers, insurance adjusters and investigators to shift blame away from them.
 As a trucking injury victim, you need an experienced 18-wheeler truck accident attorney immediately after your accident.

-- Knowledge of federal regulations is essential to proper legal representation in 18-wheeler cases and the common lawyer usually does not have sufficient knowledge of federal and state regulations apply to 18-wheelers.
+To proper legal representation in 18-wheeler cases and the common lawyer usually does not have sufficient knowledge of federal and state regulations apply to 18-wheelers.

-- An 18-wheeler truck crash attorney will protect you by investigating, filing insurance claims, taking statements of witnesses and help you find the best medical doctors.
+By investigating, filing insurance claims, taking statements of witnesses and help you find the best medical doctors.

-- 18-wheeler trucking lawyers who are known to the insurance carriers who regularly insure motor carriers, recognize which plaintiff’s personal injury lawyers are skilled in winning 18-wheeler accident cases.
+Who regularly insure motor carriers, recognize which plaintiff's personal injury lawyers are skilled in winning 18-wheeler accident cases.
 They also recognize when you hire a lawyer lacking experience in suing the trucking industry.

-- Trucking attorneys handling 18-wheeler crashes have an arsenal of experts, investigators and medical doctors who all help prove liability and establish how much money you are entitled to.
+Have an arsenal of experts, investigators and medical doctors who all help prove liability and establish how much money you are entitled to.

 What Injuries Commonly Happen from 18-wheeler Accidents?